BloomTechBackend/s17-18-html-css-js-gp-starter/api/README.md

 ## Phase 0
 Welcome to the Backend of the `HTML CSS JS GP`.

+*This phase is 2 fold.*

+The first part you should have extensive experience in.
+You will need to log in to your `aws console` and create a DynamoDB table called `contact` giving the table a `search key` of `id` with a `type` of `String`.

 At this point you should open the project up in intellij IDE, and follow the instructions below to get your `api` up and running.

 - Open the `/api` folder of this repository inside intellij.